kimdan3/account/README.md

-# account
-This is an application that allows you to manage your bank account.
+# This is an application that allows you to manage your bank account.

 # Getting Started
 First, run the development server: